 The development of the Rolleiflex 6000 series was quite evolutionary.
 Comparing the Rolleiflex 6008 professional to the younger 6008 integral2 and 6008 AF I can’t see any advantage of these cameras to the professional which would be essential to me.
 If you want to use 4,5×6 film (16 pictures per roll 120 instead of 12) with the 6008, the 4560 rotating magazine will be an interesting option because it is possible to switch between horizontal and vertical format simply by turning the back.
 This magazine can’t be used with the 6008 professional as this magazine was designed later but for use with the 6008 integral/E and newer cameras.

-The cameras of the Rolleiflex 6000 system are the only cameras combining TTL-light metering, allowing shutter and with newer cameras aperture priority and a waist-level viewer.
+Only few medium format cameras are combining TTL-light metering, allowing shutter and aperture priority and a waist-level viewer, like the cameras of the Rolleiflex 6000 system.
 Metering with the 6008 is straightforward.
 A large knob on the left side of the camera selects three modes: Centre-weighted multi-zone metering, Spot-metering (approximately 1% of frame area with an 80mm lens) and Multi-spot metering by metering and storing up to five spot readings.

 One area where Rollei is head and shoulders above the 35mm crowd, is the manner in which automatic exposure is selected.
 Rather than a complex display and a multi-function dial, Rollei added an “A“ setting to the aperture ring and the shutter-speed dial.
 Move the aperture ring to “A“ and you get shutter-priority.
 Move the aperture back to an aperture number and the shutter-speed dial to “A” and you get aperture priority.
 Move both to “A“ and the camera will now automatically select a suitable shutter-speed/aperture combination.
 Select for example 1/125th and f8 and you get metered manual.